What Doesn't Work

 There is almost certainly no harm in having children perform Maypole dances.
 The activity is colorful and fun (in a low-key way).
 Yet these dances began as pagan fertility rites.
 Why in the world do Waldorf schools put so much emphasis on them?

-Waldorf students are immersed in ancient mythologies and activities.
+Waldorf students are immersed, by their teachers, in ancient mythologies and ceremonial activities.
 Steiner taught that each child must recapitulate the evolutionary history of humanity.
-For this reason, passing through stages of pagan rituals and ancient religions is considered healthful.
+For this reason, passing through stages at which pagan rituals are performed and ancient religions are embraced is considered healthful.
 Ultimately, the children are expected to rise toward the highest stage of human evolution, epitomized by Anthroposophy.

 Activities like maypole dances are used to stimulate children's belief in spiritual and mythic beings, such as fairies.
 Here are instructions for arranging a Waldorf-style Maypole dance.
 “Begin together in a ‘Fairy Ring.’
 Bells can be rung and the May morning greeting be spoken ...
 Lady Spring can either dance with one and all, or be seated on a simple ‘throne’ ...
 To share in these customs adapted from Europe and to carry on such traditions that feed the child’s sense of beauty, community, fantasy and imagination brings delight and joy.
 In celebrating and honoring Nature in the Spring, we can weave delightful tales of the fairy world that come a-visiting.”

 To make sense of such statements, you need to realize that Anthroposophists believe that beings such as fairies really exist.
 Also, Steiner taught that the imagination is a stepping stone on the path to developing clairvoyance (or, indeed, it is a preliminary form of clairvoyance).